 Discover Maddens Falls in Dharawal National Park

-Maddens Falls is a stunning cascade waterfall in the rural locality of Darkes Forest in Dharawal National Park, located approximately 50 km south of Sydney.
+Maddens Falls is a striking cascade waterfall in the rural setting of Darkes Forest within Dharawal National Park, about 50 km south of Sydney.

-A short and easy 1 km bushwalk through upland swamp communities brings visitors to a viewing platform that offers beautiful views of the waterfall.
+A short, easy 1 km bushwalk leads visitors through unique upland swamp communities to a viewing platform with beautiful views of the waterfall.

 Maddens Falls Walk